cms-analysis/HiggsAnalysis-CombinedLimit/docs/part2/settinguptheanalysis.md

 !!! warning
     All parameters that are floating or constant in the user's input workspaces will remain floating or constant. <span style="font-variant:small-caps;">Combine</span> will ***not*** modify those for you!

-A full example of a parametric analysis can be found in this [H→γγ 2014 DAS tutorial](https://twiki.cern.ch/twiki/bin/viewauth/CMS/SWGuideCMSDataAnalysisSchool2014HiggsCombPropertiesExercise#A_parametric_shape_analysis_H).
+A full example of a parametric analysis can be found in this [H→γγ 2014 DAS tutorial](https://twiki.cern.ch/twiki/bin/viewauth/CMS/SWGuideCMSDataAnalysisSchool2014HiggsCombPropertiesExercise#A_parametric_shape_analysis_H) or in our [Tutorial](https://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/tutorial2023/parametric_exercise/) pages.

 #### Caveat on using parametric PDFs with binned datasets